AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 * `sort students l/`: sorts all students by level only
 * `sort tutors p/ l/`: sorts all tutors by price, then level
 * `sort students l/ p/`: sorts all students by level, then price
+* `sort reset`: resets the list to show all persons (both tutors and students) in their original unfiltered state
   ![result for 'sort tutors p/'](images/SortResult.png)

 Notes:
 * The sort command filters the list to show only tutors or students (based on your selection) before sorting
+* The sort command preserves any existing filters and combines them with the tutor/student filter
+* If the list is empty or no matching tutors/students are found, an appropriate message will be displayed
+* use `sort reset` to clear all filters and return to viewing all persons
 * For price ranges (e.g., `10-20`), sorting uses the lower bound value (`10`)
 * For level ranges (e.g., `3-5`), sorting uses the lower bound value (`3`)